Operation Salam: Operation CONDOR

-The truth however was quite different, as revealed by the interrogation protocols taken after their capture.
+The truth was quite different, as revealed by the interrogation protocols taken after their capture.
 Eppler and Stanstede never managed to collect any meaningful information, and they never made any contact with a German radio station after they parted with Almásy near Asyut.
 Unknown to them, communication was impossible as the designated SALAM wireless operators had been captured when Rommel's advance headquarters were overrun near Bir Hakeim on 29 May.
 Thus in part Rommel was responsible for the failure of CONDOR, as he personally ordered the SALAM operators to join his headquarters as there was a shortage of wireless operators during the battle.
 Fearful of reprisals in case of Rommel actually reaching Cairo, they started to create fake diaries detailing their supposed intelligence gathering and meeting of various sources.

-Apparently, all Eppler and Sandtede ever did in Cairo was to spend the considerable sums they had at their disposal on women and a lavish lifestyle.
+Apparently, all Eppler and Sandstede ever did in Cairo was to spend the considerable sums they had at their disposal on women and a lavish lifestyle.
 Sadat was extremely critical of them in his book Revolt on the Nile.
-Sadat's view was that the two Germans deliberately sabotaged their own radio, because they wanted to enjoy themselves and live with two Jewish prostitutes.
+Sadat's view was that the two Germans deliberately sabotaged their own radio, since they wanted to enjoy themselves and live with two Jewish prostitutes.
 Reading the British interrogation reports, it is hard to argue with this view.

 The spies' extravagant lifestyle (and the fact that unknown to them, most of the British pounds they had with them were forgeries), as well as the various other leads picked up by Allied intelligence, led to their hideout being discovered and the houseboat was boarded by British Field Security.
-Sandstede had started to flood the vessel, but they were quickly taken into custody.
-Sanstede attempted suicide by slashing his wrists, but eventually both Eppler and Sandstede cooperated fully with their interrogators, and were spared execution (the usual fate of spies out of uniform during World War II).
-Hekmet Fakhmy only received a suspended sentence, but later claimed that she provided valuable intelligence to Eppler and that she was imprisoned for two years.
+Sandstede had started to flood the vessel but they were quickly taken into custody.
+Sanstede attempted suicide by slashing his wrists but eventually Eppler and Sandstede cooperated with their interrogators and were spared execution (the usual fate of spies out of uniform during World War II).
+Hekmet Fakhmy only received a suspended sentence but later claimed that she provided valuable intelligence to Eppler and that she was imprisoned for two years.